ProgramIsFun/ue5-force-graphhhhhhhhh-521/README.md

-StructuredBuffer<uint> LinkOffsets;  // Holds the offset for each body StructuredBuffer<uint> LinkCounts;   // Holds the count of links for each body StructuredBuffer<uint> LinkIndices;  // Flat array containing all links Step 2: Modify the Shader Logic
+StructuredBuffer<uint> LinkOffsets;  // Holds the offset for each body StructuredBuffer<uint> LinkCounts;   // Holds the count of links for each body StructuredBuffer<uint> LinkIndices;  // Flat array containing all links
-Next, modify the compute shader to use these new buffers instead of using a single buffer storing uint2:

 [numthreads(x, 1, 1)]
 void ComputeShader(uint3 ID : SV_DispatchThreadID)